vbmaq/nighteyes/README.md

 This repository accompanies the NightEyes framework and provides a reproducible implementation of the candidate detection, scoring, and geometric matching pipeline used for identity-preserving glint correspondence.

+Pre-generated annotations for the OpenEDS datasets [1,2] can be found in https://zenodo.org/records/18860585.

 ## What's Included

 - Modular detection and matching pipeline